Tony Robbins, Money Master the Game. A big book on personal finance from a big hyperactive guy.

 Then Tim Ferriss interviewed him for his podcast.
 What are these rules he promised in Tim Ferriss’ interview.
 Well, mmm.
 But I decided to read this book after the interview.

 The introduction is lengthy.
 Very lengthy.
-And so many “I”’s … I thought this is full of himself.
+And so many “I”’s … I thought this was full of himself.
 (Still do, after having read the book.)

 Oh, then I read he does this on purpose, this repetition and long-windedness: it’s his method.
 Irritating, was my first impression, but I read on, it might work.